5 min

 Offers video remote interpretation (VRI) services that connect you to on-demand qualified interpreters speaking 300 languages all over the globe to ensure effective communication.
 Also, face-to-face visibility adds a more personal connection.

-A transcription app for people who are deaf or hard of hearing that helps keep up with meeting notes and summaries at work.
+A transcription app for people who are deaf or hard of hearing that helps keep up with meeting notes and summaries at work and can be used during Zoom meetings.
 Otter.ai generates a live transcript and even allows adding comments, highlighting key points, and assigning action items.
-Guaranteed that at the end of a meeting, you won't miss any details.
+Guaranteed that you will get all the details at the end of a meeting.
+There is a paid and free version; the free tier is limited in minutes, while paid is unlimited.

 Hosting a webinar?
 Attending an online class?
 Web Captioner provides speech-to-text transcription in over 40 languages and dialects in your browser.
 Best of all?
 It’s free!